TCGV/blog/_posts/2020-07-05-a-framework-for-investigating-bugs.md

 * <b>Information bias</b>: the tendency to seek information even when it cannot affect action.
 * <b>Illusion of validity</b>: the tendency to overestimate one's ability to interpret and predict accurately the outcome when analyzing a set of data, in particular when the data analyzed show a very consistent pattern.

-Besides being more susceptible to cognitive biases, it's not uncommon for Junior developers to not use all available information sources for collecting evidence, eventually leaving out key evidence in a first iteration, only to come back to it again in future iterations, wasting valuable time.
+Besides being more susceptible to cognitive biases, it's not uncommon for Junior developers to not use all available information sources for collecting evidence, eventually leaving out key evidence in a first iteration, only to come back to it again in future iterations, misspending valuable time.
 Senior developers, however, will in general know where to look for evidence, and what to look for, hardly leaving anything important out of the analysis.

 <h2>4.
 Evaluate Hypotheses</h2>